featured image

 request_id: str = Field(default_factory=lambda: str(uuid.uuid4()))

-🔴 Danger: Generic[T] type information is erased at runtime in Python.
-That means isinstance(response, VitalCheckResponse[DiabetesPrediction]) will raise a TypeError.
-You cannot use parameterized generics in isinstance checks.
+Generic[T] type information doesn’t survive to runtime in Python.
+That means isinstance(response, VitalCheckResponse[DiabetesPrediction]) raises a TypeError.
+You can’t use parameterized generics in isinstance checks.
 At runtime, the object is simply an instance of VitalCheckResponse.
 Reserve type parameter checks for static analysis tools (mypy, pyright) and IDE tooling only.

-The core skill transfer is this: the Generic pattern is the correct abstraction whenever you have a stable “container” shape and a variable “contents” shape.
-You will encounter this in pagination wrappers, event envelopes, API gateways, and anywhere responses share structure but differ in payload.
+The generic envelope pattern is the correct abstraction whenever you have a stable “container” shape and a variable “contents” shape.
+You’ll encounter this in pagination wrappers, event envelopes, API gateways, and anywhere responses share structure but differ in payload.
 The mechanics are always the same: TypeVar, Generic[T], concrete parameterization at the point of use.

 We respect your privacy.